Heart Stuff

 After a short while, I found myself wishing I could just put everything down and give my brain a rest from its ceaseless planning and fretting.
 I wanted someone else to stand watch over my fears and anxious thoughts and work through the problems of the world, so I could just close my eyes and sleep peacefully.

 I picked up my Bible.
-I had been reading the book of John and had just gotten to chapter 5 where Jesus heals a paralyzed man by the pool in Bethesda.
-The miracle happened on the Sabbath and when the Jewish leaders found out about it and began harassing Jesus for breaking Sabbath rules.
+I had been reading in the book of John and had just gotten to chapter 5 where Jesus heals a paralyzed man by the pool in Bethesda.
+The miracle happened on the Sabbath, and when the Jewish leaders found out about it and began harassing Jesus for breaking Sabbath rules.
 Jesus’ reply to them in verse 17 commanded my attention:

-But Jesus replied, “My Father is always working, and so am I.” (John 5:17 NLT)
+But Jesus replied, “My Father is always working, and so am I.”

 As I slowly repeated His words in my mind over and over, the weight of their meaning began to sink in and my shoulders began to relax for what felt like the first time all week.
 In that one sentence from Jesus, I was reminded of two very important things.

 First, Jesus is stating with authority that He is the Son of God.
 As the Son of God, Jesus is much better equipped to solve life’s problems than I am.
 He has an eternal perspective greater than anything I can conceive, and it is His wisdom I should be depending on instead of my own.
 Through Jesus, I have direct access to the Father, and all the power and resources of a child of God.
-When I pray I have a personal audience with Him and the very best plans always start in a conversation with God.
+When I pray I have a personal audience with Him, and the very best plans always start in a conversation with God.

 Second, I was reminded that God is always at work.
 Not just part-time, not whenever He can get to it or when He remembers.
 Always!
 He is constantly at work, healing us, forgiving us and providing for us.
 He doesn’t phone it in or do anything halfway.
 He gives us His very best, putting into place detail after loving detail.
 God never tires or wearies.
 His strength is boundless and His stamina endless.